-\textbf{Impact of context}: Results in groups 3--5 in \autoref{tab:calflow_ablation} all use the full training data to fine-tune the LM.
-The difference is in the context used in the input sequence to the LM.
-For group 3, the input sequence is the computation concatenated with the execution result, which is the same setup used in \cref{ssec:main_results}.
-For group 4, we omit the execution result, whereas for group 5, we add the user utterance (prefixed to the computation).
-Comparing group 3 and group 4, we observe that omitting execution results significantly harms the performance of unconstrained decoding; we believe that unconstrained decoding heavily relies on copying tokens from execution results into the agent response.
-In contrast, the dataflow transduction rules can execute the computation internally, so the proposed QCFG-constrained decoding does not necessarily need to see the execution results in the LM input sequence, allowing a shorter LM prompt.
-Comparing group 3 and group 5, we see that the user utterance in the prompt does not bring any additional benefits to both unconstrained or QCFG-constrained decoding.
-This is expected because it is redundant with the computation, which is also in the prompt.
+\textbf{Impact of context}: Results in groups 3--5 in \autoref{tab:calflow_ablation} all use 100\% of the training examples to fine-tune the LM.
+The difference is in the context used in the LM prompt (during both training and inference).
+For group 3, the text used to prompt the LM is the computation concatenated with the execution result, which is the same setup used in \cref{ssec:main_results}.
+For group 4, we omit the execution results from the LM prompt (but not from the decoder constraints), whereas for group 5, we add the user utterance (prefixed to the computation).
+Comparing group 3 and group 4, omitting execution results significantly harms the performance of unconstrained decoding.
+In contrast, dataflow transduction rules can execute the computation internally, and do not require the LM to condition on it.
+Comparing group 3 and group 5, adding the user utterance to the LM prompt does not benefit both approaches much.